Yesterday's Wine: Original reviews

 The Fort Worth Star-Telegram welcomed it as "the usual heady stuff expected from this unique song stylist."
 The Dayton Daily News gave it an A. The reviewer considered it "the most touching piece" that he "came across in many years".
-San Antonio Express-News considered that Nelson's "tearful voice" did #an excellent job in getting the message driven across in a collection of soft ballads".
+San Antonio Express-News considered that Nelson's "tearful voice" did "an excellent job in getting the message driven across in a collection of soft ballads".
 The review described Nelson's songwriting as "deft of handling meaningful words" in "Family Bible", and his "mastery of the lyrics" on "Summer of Roses" and "December Day".
 The piece concluded that it represented "a showcase for Nelson's talents" and that it was "worthy of general listening, and listening again".

-Posterior reviews
+Retrospective reviews

 AllMusic gave Yesterday's Wine five stars out of five.
 Critic Nathan Bush compared it to Nelson's subsequent album Red Headed Stranger, suggesting that while the story on Yesterday's Wine "isn't as tightly constructed", it gave the album "a feeling of malleability that adds to its power".
 Bush concluded that "Yesterday's Wine provides further insight into the development of his art during this prolific period."

 In their book, The Listener's Guide to Country Music, Robert Oermann and Douglas B. Green compared the album with Nelson's later recordings for Columbia Records: "All of those are beautiful records.
 They're all on Columbia and are made just the way Willie wanted them.
 It was not always so at his previous record label, RCA.
 Nevertheless, he made a few landmark recordings while he was with that company ...
 Few of the songs on Yesterday's Wine are well-known Nelson compositions, but all are minor masterpieces".

+Release history

+Upon original release, this was issued on LP only.
+But after Nelson began seeing major success in 1975, RCA reissued "Yesterday's Wine" as part of its "Pure Gold" reissue series.
+This time, RCA issued 8-track and cassette copies of the album.
+The album was reissued again in 1980, as part of RCA's "Best Buy" series.
+It was also around this time that the album was issued in Great Britain for the first time.

+In 2016, German reissue label Speakers Corner reissued this album for the European market.
+The following year, US reissue label Friday Music reissued the album on burgundy-colored vinyl.

+"Yesterday's Wine" has been reissued on CD numerous times; in 1997 by Justice Records, a Houston, Texas–based independent label, and in 2003 by BMG Heritage.
+In 2010, Sony reissued Yesterday's Wine as part of a triple disc boxed set, along with Red Headed Stranger and Stardust.